Camouflage under water the art of not being seen by Dr Floor Anthoni (2009) www.seafriends.org.nz/indepth/camouflage.htm

 hairs for camouflage A hairy skin is ideal for growing dirt and algae on, until the animal

-looks like the mud or sand it lives in.
-Particularly crabs have developed
+looks and tastes like the mud or sand it lives in.
+Particularly crabs have

 f033304: an old bighand crab (Heterozius rotundifrons)